 The requirements stipulated in this CP apply to all assurance levels unless otherwise noted.
 Requirements for Medium SHA-256, Medium SHA-384, Medium Token SHA-256, Medium Token SHA-384, Medium Hardware SHA-256 and Medium Hardware SHA-384 are identical to Medium, Medium Token, and Medium Hardware respectively, except for the key size and hash algorithm used in generating certificate, CRL, and OCSP response signatures.
-Requirements for Medium Device SHA-256 and Medium Device SHA-384 are identical to Medium are identical to Medium Device SHA-384 are identical to Medium Device Hardware OIDs are identical to Medium Device except that for private key generation and storage.
+Requirements for Medium Device SHA-256 and Medium Device SHA-384 are identical to Medium and activation data.
+Requirements for Medium Device Hardware OIDs are identical to Medium Device except that for private key generation and storage.